EOMMINHO/tower-server/README.md

 The current host sends command by serial communication without any protocol.
 The update version will include protocol with error recovery.

-Arduino need a program in the folder: /dev/stepper/stepper.ino
+Arduino need a program in the folder: "/dev/extruder/extruder.ino" and "/dev/fiber/fiber.ino" for extruder motor and fiber motor respectively.

 #### Schematics